In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 Permissions:

-- Same as Environment editor, plus
+Same as the environment editor, plus:

-- Delete projects
+- Delete project models.

-- Archive projects, restore archived projects
+- Archive projects models, restore archived project models.

-- View and restore back-ups
+- View and restore back-ups.

-- User management
+- User management.

 Project model roles